 Foodies will thrill at the variety and rich flavours of Spanish cuisine.
 Tapas are a must, of course, but culinary aficionados also delight in sampling the country’s many wines and sparkling cavas, olive oils, cured meats, local cheeses and other regional specialties.

 Spain’s official currency is the euro (€ / EUR).
-In fact, the Euro is the official currency of all member countries in the European Union.
+In fact, the Euro is the official currency of all European Union member countries except for the U.K.

 The official language in Spain is Spanish (or Castilian), although English and French are sometimes understood in some tourist locations.
 In certain regions and communities in Spain, other co-official and non-official languages may also be spoken.

 For more information about passport and visa requirements, visit the Government of Canada’s travel website.